 - Confidentiality, privacy, security, complaint resolution, spiritual care, and communication.
 If communication restrictions are necessary for your care and safety, we will document and explain the restrictions to you and your family.

-- Receive timely access to quality care and services.
+- Receive timely access to quality care and services in a safe setting.

 - Have your family provide input to care decisions consistent with your advance directives or with court orders.

 - Appeal a decision and receive a response within a reasonable amount of time.

 - Be free from any form of restraint or seclusion unless medically necessary for your well-being.

 - Be protected from all forms of abuse, neglect, harassment, or discrimination and have access to protective services, if needed.

 - Receive visitors (in a hospital setting) that you or your support person designates, including, but not limited to: a spouse, domestic partner, significant other, family member or friend.
 Visitors are restricted from most treatment and procedure areas and may be limited based on your medical condition.
 You have the right to withdraw or deny your consent at any time.

 - Be free from discrimination, reprisal, or any other negative action when exercising your rights.

 - Request and receive a copy of your medical records, and request amendment or correction to such documents, in accordance with applicable state and federal laws.

 - Voice opinions, concerns, positive comments, complaints or grievances about your care, treatment or other services without fear of retribution or denial of care and receive timely resolution of your complaint, generally within seven business days.